bparanj/crystal/innovation/shred/appliance.md

 10. Expandability:
     - It can work with external switches to support wiping multiple devices simultaneously

-In essence, the WipeOS appliance is a specialized, network-connected device that's somewhere between a dedicated computer and a server.
+The WipeOS appliance is a specialized, network-connected device that's somewhere between a dedicated computer and a server.
 It's designed to be a central hub for data wiping operations in an organization, capable of working with or without direct human interaction most of the time.

 While it can work without a monitor for day-to-day operations, the manual suggests that a screen, keyboard, and mouse can be connected when needed for certain configurations or operations.
 This design allows it to be placed in a server room or data center environment, operating as a dedicated appliance for secure data erasure.

 To implement the functionality provided by the WipeOS appliance, a Linux distribution tailored for system recovery, disk wiping, and network booting would be ideal.
 Based on the features of WipeOS, such as PXE booting and secure disk erasure, the following Linux distributions are the closest in terms of functionality:

 ### 1. **ShredOS**
-   - **Overview**: ShredOS is a small Linux distribution designed for secure disk erasure.
+   ShredOS is a small Linux distribution designed for secure disk erasure.
 It uses **Nwipe**, which is a tool for securely wiping disks, similar to DBAN.
    - **Features**:
      - Focuses on disk wiping and data sanitization.
      - Supports various erasure standards like DoD 5220.22-M and NIST SP 800-88.